 What Drives Section Rebuild Cost

-Section rebuild pricing at $40 to $90 per square foot reflects a fundamentally different labor model than individual replacement.
+Section repair pricing for the 10-to-30-brick range reflects a fundamentally different labor model than individual replacement.

 Scope definition.
 Before any work begins, the full extent of damage must be mapped.
 A wall that shows 20 spalled bricks may have a larger area of mortar failure behind those bricks, or adjacent bricks with internal cracking not yet visible at the face.
 The affected section is probed and assessed before the rebuild scope is finalized.

 Structural assessment.
 When a section of wall comes down, the backup wythe is exposed and inspected for water damage and mortar loss.
 Lintels above openings are checked for corrosion and deflection.
-BIA Technical Note 18A addresses expansion accommodation in brickwork - at section rebuild scale, expansion joint placement and proper bonding details matter for long-term performance.
+The BIA Technical Note 18A on accommodating expansion in brickwork addresses expansion joint placement and proper bonding details at section rebuild scale.
 If a lintel has corroded and expanded, driving horizontal cracking in the brick, lintel replacement is part of the scope.
+In Deerfield, steel lintel rust on 1960s through 1980s colonials is one of the documented top problems - rusting steel expands and pushes brick outward, and addressing only the brick without replacing the lintel guarantees the problem returns.

 Re-bonding to existing wall.
 The rebuilt section must tie back into the surrounding masonry.
 Toothing - interlocking new courses into the existing wall in an alternating pattern - requires precise cutting and careful coursing to maintain wall integrity.
 This is where shortcuts produce walls that look repaired but perform poorly in the next freeze season.